bfeldpw/battlesub/README.md

 [![Last commit](https://img.shields.io/github/last-commit/bfeldpw/battlesub)

 ## What happened
 Well, I wanted to use Lua for scripting and configuration purposes, which I did in other projects before.
 But then TravisCI errored, because of missing Lua.
-So I added Lua, changed the its version for CI, changed Ubuntu version in CI, added missing headers and everything was fine, apart from git.
+So I added Lua, changed its version for CI, changed Ubuntu version in CI, added missing headers and everything was fine, eventually, apart from - git.

 So now, since the history is gone, lets just add a little changelog here, beginning today (2022-05-13):
 2022-05-13: Add lua to enable configuration via scripts